tkyaaronRM/tkyaaronRM.github.io/index.md

 ### Musical Beginnings

-My musical journey began when I was four and a half, with my first piano lessons.
+My musical journey began when I was four and a half, with my first piano lessons - a moment that sparked my love for music.
 Learning the piano at such a young age gave me a strong foundation in music, helping me develop a good sense of rhythm, pitch, and coordination.
 It also taught me important skills like sight-reading and finger dexterity, which became really useful when I started learning other instruments - especially the violin.
 Just a year later, I picked up the violin and quickly discovered a deep passion for both instruments.
 Starting music so early has shaped a journey that’s been both exciting and meaningful, and it continues to be a big part of who I am today.

 ### Achievements and Recognition